 Crystal Palace have five owners with a significant interest in the control of the Eagles.
-Steve Parish is also the longest-serving member of the Selhurst Park natives’ ownership, which includes John Textor.
+Steve Parish is also the longest-serving member of the Selhurst Park natives’ ownership, which includes Woody Johnson.

 The English businessman saved the south London outfit from extinction in June 2010 when his CPFC 2010 consortium struck a deal.
 Parish oversaw a rescue act as Crystal Palace entered administration to endure a 10-point deduction.
 The Eagles also lost their best players and manager, Neil Warnock.